-- Reliable and valid indicators. - Outcome measures limited to those that most accurately predict quality. - A method for risk adjustment. - A simple system with clinical utility. - A mechanism enabling CMS to validate agency data. - An ongoing evaluation of the entire system.
+- Reliable and valid indicators. - Outcome measures limited to those that most accurately predict quality. - A method for risk adjustment. - A simple system with clinical utility. - A mechanism enabling CMS to validate agency data. - An ongoing evaluation of the entire system. - A broad range of stakeholders in development of the assessment instrument and the star

-• A broad range of stakeholders in development of the assessment instrument and the star rating program.
+• rating program.

 RATIONALE: The ideal hospice quality assessment program must be based on what happens to the patients.
 In addition, research and demonstration projects are not factored into the current per diem reimbursement structure.
 The proposed quality system will require massive data collection and reporting unless purposely controlled.
-Every effort must be made to keep data collection and the paperwork burdens to a minimum so resources can be used for patient care rather than paperwork.
+Every effort must be made to keep data collection and the paperwork burdens to a minimum so resources can be used for patient care rather than paperwork The HQRP must not comingle program integrity measures with quality measures.
+Consumers are the ultimate users of the HQRP to help inform decisions on hospice care and consumers do not have the contextual understanding to recognize and interpret measure results that are more of an indicator program integrity behavior than quality of care provision.